Looking for a Patentability Expert?

 - Non obvious (35 U.S.C. §103) means an invention must not be obvious to try for a person having skill in the art.

 To determine if an invention is patentable, a professional prior art search is done to find potential prior art.
 The prior art is used to evaluate an invention against these eligibility criteria.
-In other words, the prior art is used to conduct a patentability study.
+In other words, the prior art is used to conduct a patentability study by a patentability expert.

 What is Prior Art?